Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 #### Start points

-As seen in [MainComponents](#Main) an activated report that is visible to the user always need one or more starting points.
+As seen in [MainComponents](#Main) an activated report that is visible to the user always needs one or more starting points.

 The activation process can be described by the following pseudo code: